In the old town

 Rentals shorter than a week are accepted year round: EUR 1650 for a minimum rental of 5 nights.

-- Upon request and approval of the owner a late arrival is possible between 7.00 pm and 9.00 pm at an extra fee: EUR 50.
+- Upon request and approval of the owner a late arrival is possible between 7 and 9pm for an extra fee of EUR 50.